arshansani/Planetary-Systems-Final-Project/final-project/README.md

   ...
 ]
 ```
+- Query Parameters:
+  - min_radius (float): The minimum radius value in Earth radii.
+  - max_radius (float): The maximum radius value in Earth radii.
+  - method (str): The discovery method.
+  - start_year (int): The start year for discovery.
+  - end_year (int): The end year for discovery.

 - Output will be filtered based on query parameters.
 - Be sure to replace any spaces between the words within a discovery methods name with a "%20".